“As an Amazon Associate, I earn from qualifying purchases.”

 And the reason ketones are important are this part here so your brain runs on only one of two fuels either glucose or the only alternate fuel is ketones if your brain doesn’t have one of those two things you die within minutes.

-This is the backup fuel actually for the brain and if you’re on a low enough carburettor diet where your body is getting lower in glucose your body does start making carbohydrate.
+This is the backup fuel actually for the brain and if you’re on a low enough carburettor diet where your body is getting lower in glucose your body does start making carbohydrates.

 Doesn’t alternative fuel is one of the ways that we can monitor people to see if they’re really restricting their carbohydrate intake substantially.
 In a study where randomised controlled trial people mainly with diabetes a few people with prediabetes close to diabetes and we randomise them to one of two dials.